bungle/lua-resty-random/README.md

 ## Lua API
 #### string random.bytes(len, format)

 Returns `len` number of random bytes using OpenSSL `RAND_pseudo_bytes`.
-You may optionally pass `"hex"` as format if you want random bytes hexadecimal encoded.
+You may optionally pass `"hex"` as format argument if you want random bytes hexadecimal encoded.

 ##### Example